All Episodes

 And then Facebook doubled down.

-Well, they didn't double down.
+Well, they did double down.

-They had to admit it when they changed, amended the prospectus to say that more and more of their users are using mobile platforms, and that advertising on the mobile platforms is really not showing any results.
+They had to admit it when they changed, amended the prospectus to say that more and more of their users are using mobile platforms and that advertising on the mobile platforms is really not showing any results.

 Facebook did what it was supposed to do, even though their chief financial officer is also under investigation.

-Rick Ketchum, the head of the financial industry regulatory authority, which is the self-policing body for the securities industry, said yesterday the question is a matter of regulatory concern for his organization and the SEC.
+Rick Ketchum, the head of the Financial Industry Regulatory Authority, which is the self-policing body for the securities industry, said yesterday, the question is a matter of regulatory concern for his organization and the SEC.

-The top securities regulator for Massachusetts, William Galvin said that he had subpoenaed Morgan Stanley.
+The top securities regulator for Massachusetts, William Galvin, said that he had subpoenaed Morgan Stanley.

-Galvin's at his office investigating whether Morgan Stanley divulged to only some clients, that one of its analysts had cut his revenue estimates for Facebook before the stock hit the market on Friday.
+Galvin's at his office investigating whether Morgan Stanley divulged to only some clients that one of its analysts had cut his revenue estimates for Facebook before the stock hit the market on Friday.

 And that's because of the mobile advertising claim.

-So as far as the regime is concerned, the SEC is the regime, as far as they're concerned, a Wall Street bank has to be to blame.
+As far as they're concerned, a Wall Street bank has to be to blame.

-Now, Morgan Stanley did the same thing that JP Morgan and Goldman did, Goldman Sachs.
+Now, Morgan Stanley did the same thing that J.P.
+Morgan and Goldman did, Goldman Sachs.

 All three did the same thing.

-Now Morgan Stanley was a primary underwriter, there's no question.
+Now, Morgan Stanley was a primary underwriter, there's no question.

-They all three revised their views on Facebook's IPO.
+They all three revised their views on Facebook's IPO, just like Morgan Stanley did.

 But the claim is that Morgan Stanley didn't tell everybody, just a select few.